apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 **Scheduling and Design Space**

 In TVM TensorIR, optimization of a TensorIR program is done via a sequence of transformations.
 For example, we reorder loops for better locality and we tensorize for specific hardware intrinsics.
-The process of invoking such a set of pre-defined transformations is called “**scheduling**”, and each transformation is called a “**schedule primitive**”.
+The process of invoking such a set of pre-defined transformations is called "**scheduling**", and each transformation is called a "**schedule primitive**".
 These primitives form a domain-specific language (DSL) describing the transformation of TensorIR programs. **Design space** is the set of all possible schedulings with respect to a TensorIR program.

 **Problems with the Current Scheduling System**

 * **Manual schedule**: Developers optimize their programs by manually invoking schedule primitives, i.e. explore points in the design space with humans in the loop.
 This can be a tedious and error-prone approach, hence the creation of AutoTVM and AutoScheduler (Ansor).
-* **AutoTVM**: The automation system requires users to define “schedule templates” as the design space for each operator.
-Therefore, it is inextensible to hundreds of operators.
+* **AutoTVM**: The automation system requires users to define "schedule templates" as the design space for each operator.
+Therefore, it is inextensible to hundreds of operators and variety hardware platforms.
-* **AutoScheduler (Ansor)**: It automatically generates schedule templates as the design space, according to a set of predefined “search rules”.
-However, it is non-trivial to extend AutoScheduler to new schedule primitives (tensorize, loop partition, software pipelining).
+* **AutoScheduler (Ansor)**: It automatically generates schedule templates as the design space, according to a set of predefined "search rules".
+However, it is non-trivial to extend AutoScheduler to new schedule primitives (tensorize, loop partition, software pipelining, etc).
 * The three systems above have isolated sets of APIs with several layers of their own abstraction, which are not only hard to learn, but also engineering-intensive to customize.

 **Benefit of Meta Schedule**